 = 360 / 6 = 60 days

-A debtor’s turnover ratio of 6 times means that on an average; the debtors buy and payback 6 times in a year.
-So we can assume that 6 times a year means once every two months which is nothing but the average collection period of 60 days.
+A debtor’s turnover ratio of 6 times means that, on average, the debtors buy and pay back 6 times in a year.
+So we can assume that 6 times a year means once every two months, which is nothing but the average collection period of 60 days.
 The credit sales get converted to cash 60 days from the date of sale on an average basis.

-So ideally a higher debtor’s turnover ratio and lower collection period are what a company would want.
-A lower collection period would mean faster conversion of credit sales to cash.
-One can say that lower the average collection period higher the efficiency of the company in managing its credit sales and vice versa.
-Higher debtor’s turnover ratio indicates faster turnaround and reflects positively on the liquidity of the company.
-The faster collection would keep the company having cash to pay off its creditors and thereby reduce the working capital cycle for a better working capital management.
+So ideally, a higher debtor’s turnover ratio and lower collection period are what a company would want.
+A lower collection period would mean a faster conversion of credit sales to cash.
+One can say that the lower the average collection period higher the efficiency of the company in managing its credit sales and vice versa.
+A Higher debtor’s turnover ratio indicates a faster turnaround and reflects positively on the company’s liquidity.
+The faster collection would keep the company having the cash to pay off its creditors, thereby reducing the working capital cycle for better working capital management.

-For now, we know that a higher debtor’s turnover ratio and a lower collection period is beneficial to a company let us see how a company can improve the said ratios.
+For now, we know that a higher debtor’s turnover ratio and a lower collection period are beneficial to a company.
+Let us see how a company can improve the said ratios.